In his book “The Art of Loving” Eric Fromm writes:

-That night, the people of Israel forgot that God, who created the entire world to begin with, was going to fight for them.
+That night, the people of Israel forgot that the Almighty, who created the entire world, was going to fight for them.

-For the whole night the people cried that God hates them and they will die in the desert.
+For the whole night the people cried claiming that God hated them and they would die in the desert.

 God then declared,

 אתם בכיתם בכינה של חינם ואני קובע לכם בכיה לדורות